MohammadrezaFarahmand/Shopping-store/README.md

 Launches the
 See the section about [running tests](htts:/faogiu.irrt-apdo/n-ttfooeinforat Builds the app for production
-It correctly bundles React in production md ndoptiihebl oe st err The build is minified and the filename include
+It correctly bundles React in production md ndoptiihebl oe st er The build is minified and the filename include
 Your app is read
 See the section about [deployment](https://facebookgitub.io/creat-ractapp/docs/deloyment) for more information.